ryukinlika/flaskclassifier/README.md

 ## Modifying This Work <a name="improve"></a>
 Either fork the repository or download it to your local system.

+Please citate the [research paper](https://doi.org/10.1016/j.aiia.2022.12.002) if you intend to use it in a publication.

 The `static/uploads` folder contains uploaded images, and can be deleted after inferences.